JosephSilber/bouncer/readme.md

 Bouncer::refreshFor($user);
 ```

+> **Warning** This will only refresh the cache for the user in the current scope's context.
+It will not refresh the scope for the user for other scopes.

 ## Multi-tenancy

 Bouncer fully supports multi-tenant apps, allowing you to seamlessly integrate Bouncer's roles and abilities for all tenants within the same app.